bdnorris/DES-340/exercises/exercise03-first-website.md

 ## Adding more pages

-Let's add a couple other pages.
-In Finder or your code editor, and copy/duplicate your index.html file.
+Let's add another page.
+In Finder or your code editor, copy/duplicate your index.html file.
 Rename it to `about.html`.
 Open this file in your editor, and change the content in the body, and the title tag.

 Go back to index.html and add the following code somewhere in the body of your html document: